 The first thing we did was catch a guided bus tour.
 It picked us up two blocks from our hotel and took us around to see all the main sights.
 We had two stops along the way.
 The first was at the Temppeliaukio Church, also known as the Church in the Rock (it was blasted out of solid granite and capped with a copper dome and skylight, and the interior ceiling is a spiral ribbon of copper 13 miles long.
 Very impressive.
 (It was built in 1969.)

 Once we got back to town, we decided to find at least one museum we could visit to try to get our money’s worth from our Helsinki Cards.
 We ended up at the Design Museum, which is tiny but I thought was a lot of fun.
-It should examples of Finnish design from throughout the last hundred years or so, including a ton of things that looked like stuff I grew up with.
+It showed examples of Finnish design from throughout the last hundred years or so, including a ton of things that looked like stuff I grew up with.
 Imagine finding your old kitchen table or clock radio or cordless phone or armchair in a museum!

 Like Tallinn, though, I think the best thing about Helsinki is the city itself, so tomorrow we’re going to just enjoy the city, wander, shop, and see what we see.
 We will probably split up, since my pace is significantly faster than Mary’s.
 Then on Tuesday the plan is to visit Turku, a two-hour train ride east from Helsinki.
 And Wednesday, Mary is off to St. Petersburg and I’m off to Reykjavik.